Sfahad22/M7_LAB/README.md

 # **M7_LAB**
-# I worked on the M7 Lab chapter and reources file and I have attached those file to this repository.
+# I worked on the M7 Lab chapter and reources file and I have also attached those file to this repository.
 # **Chapter 1 programs:**
 # 1. Generate random greetings a friendly or an angry.
 # 3. Generates 10 random numbers, multiplies 10–50 by 5, and provides an updated list.